 Coolidge Arkansas Open

-The Calvin Coolidge Presidential Foundation is proud to announce its annual Coolidge Arkansas Open, a one-day debate tournament that will be held on Saturday, March 15, 2025, in Rogers, Arkansas.
-We are excited to bring a Coolidge Cup qualifying tournament to Rogers Heritage HS and the northwest Arkansas region for the first time!
+The Calvin Coolidge Presidential Foundation is proud to announce its second annual Coolidge Arkansas Open, a one-day debate tournament that will be held on Saturday, February 14, 2026, in Rogers, Arkansas.
+We are excited to bring a Coolidge Cup qualifying tournament to Rogers Heritage High School and the northwest Arkansas region again this year!

 Overview of the Tournament